-Millions of out of school youth are currently unemployed or underemployed.
+Millions of school youth are currently unemployed or underemployed.
 This number increases per year for various reasons.

 TVET public system, meanwhile, is failing to attract students to its certificate and diploma programs.
 Qualified applicants for higher education do not choose technology first but try for places in academic universities.

-Part of this, is the tradition of academic learning that predominates in many countries especially in Asia.
+Part of this is the tradition of academic learning that predominates in many countries, especially in Asia.
 Changing public attitude is a very long term process even if, in many countries, this extended process has already begun.
-So, if TVET is to play a role, it can really serve this increasing group of unemployed and underemployed youth.
+So, if TVET is to play a role, it can serve this increasing unemployed and underemployed youth.

-In many countries now, the population is skewed towards the young that youth employment is now a major concern.
-Recent figures from ILO placed youth unemployment number at 73.4 million, a 3.5 million increase from 2007.
+In many countries now, the population is skewed towards the young that youth employment is now a significant concern.
+Recent figures from ILO placed youth unemployment numbers at 73.4 million, a 3.5 million increase from 2007.
 ILO also emphasized that over 53% of young workers are in vulnerable employment.